AdamNatur/Hand-cage-for-prosthesis/README.md

 # Hand-cage-for-prosthesis

 ## Introduction
 Now humankind has high level of medicine and technologies.
-It allows us creating artificial limbs, making life easier.
+It allows us creating artificial limbs, making life easier, for people, who have amputation or innate defects.
+Project target is uding wireless miographic sensor, which sends info about electric implulse by Bluetooth.

 ## Definition
 In this project I have developed a hand cage for already existing prosthetic hand.
 For designing I use CAD Solidworks, be more exact Add-Ins ScanTo3D for working with STL file.
 I convert STL model to "native" Solidworks surfaces.
 Using surface modelling tools, I divided useless parts and thickened it.
 After that I connected it to prosthetic socket using "Loft" tool.
-Final result represented below.
+Digital screen, located at hand cage, manage signal, outgoing from sensors.
+It has touch feadback option.
+For Final result represented below.

 Result: